-Woolmers, together with the neighbouring Archer property, Brickendon, is one of eleven Australian convict sites awarded World Heritage status by UNESCO in 2010.
+Woolmers, together with the neighbouring Archer property, Brickendon, is one of eleven historic sites that form the Australian Convict Sites World Heritage Property.
 Woolmers & Brickendon were recognised jointly for their ability to convey the story of the convict Assignment System, which operated in Van Diemen’s Land until 1840.

 Under the Assignment System, transported convicts were assigned to free settlers, who were then responsible for adequately feeding, clothing and housing them, in return for their labour.
 Masters were also responsible for ensuring that their workers received religious instruction, and were not required to work on Sundays.
 The system was founded on the premise that convicts could be reformed through meaningful employment, under the moral guidance of their masters, while masters could access cheap labour, and the Government was relieved of almost all expense!